Introduction to Rampart

 • callbackTriggerVar is the second parameter passed to the callback function specified when the event and function were registered with rampart.event.on().

 • Caveat, the callbackTriggerVar must be a variable which can be serialized using CBOR.
-Because this function may trigger events that span several threads and Duktape stacks, when used with the rampart-server module, special variables such as req (see: The Request Object) may contain functions and hidden state variables which cannot be moved from stack to stack.
+Because this function may trigger events that span several threads and Duktape stacks, when used with the rampart-server or rampart-thread modules, special variables such as req (see: The Request Object) may contain functions and hidden state variables which cannot be moved from stack to stack.
 In most cases, it will not be limiting since each callback is run on its own thread/stack and can take a callbackUserVar which does not have the above limitations.

 rampart.event.off()